renatopeterman/RPMultipleImagePicker/README.md

 }
 ```

-Take a look at the 'Example' folder for an project example.
+Take a look at the 'Example' folder for an example project.

 Maintainers
 ------------